isaacarnault/aws-ec2/EC2_AWS.md

 </p>
 </details>

-- If everything goes well, enter the following information into your Secure Shall App: your username (ec2-user) and your hostname (provided by your EC2 instance).<br>
+- If everything goes well, enter the following information into your `Secure Shall App` as follows : your username (ec2-user) and your hostname (provided by your EC2 instance).<br>

-Go in the SSH folder where you stored the .pem file from your CLI and generate a public key from the .pem, using : $ ssh-keygen -y -f MYKP1.pem > MYKP1.pub.<br>
+Go in the `SSH` folder where you stored the .pem file from your `CLI` and generate a public key from the .pem using `$ ssh-keygen -y -f MYKP1.pem > MYKP1.pub`.<br>

-- Now you should have 2 files, MYKP1.pem and MYKP1.pub.
-Duplicate "MYKP1.pem" file and rename the new file to "MYKP1" (remove .pem extension).
-Regarding the "Identity section", upload both the "MYKP1.pem" file as well as a copy of that file without the .pem extension (MYKP1).
+- Now you should have 2 files, `MYKP1.pem` and `MYKP1.pub`.
+Duplicate `MYKP1.pem` file and rename the new file to `MYKP1` (just remove .pem extension).
+In the `Identity section` of the prompt, upload both the `MYKP1.pem` and `MYKP1` file .

 <details>
 <summary>🔴 See output</summary>